Planning For Trusted Long-Term Care

 Start Planning Now

-The attorneys at Bingham Legal Group PC are ready to help you put your long-term care plan into motion, whether you need it now or simply want to prepare for the future.
-Call our office in Bingham Farms at 248-952-8783 or fill out our online form to schedule an appointment.
+If you live in or around Oakland County or the Metro Detroit area, the attorneys at Bingham Legal Group PC are ready to help you put your long-term care plan into motion, whether you need it now or simply want to prepare for the future.
+Call our office in Bingham Farms at 248-289-7896 or fill out our online form to schedule an appointment.
 Ask us about our firm’s AARP member discount as part of the AARP Legal Services Program.